 SIPHER goes virtual for our 1st Researcher Technical Meeting

-Whilst it would have been great to get together in Sheffield, everyone engaged really positively with the virtual environment and we had a little bit of fun along the way.
-Topics of discussion included our Demonstrator Project, Systems Mapping Workshops and Inclusive Growth.
-We are looking forward to future virtual meetings to continue to learn and develop complex systems models for healthy public policy together
+Whilst it would have been great to get together in person, everyone engaged really positively with the virtual environment and we had a little bit of fun along the way.
+Topics of discussion included our SIPHER Demonstrator project, systems mapping workshops and how inclusive economies can improve health and reduce inequalities.
+We are looking forward to future meetings where we will continue to learn and develop complex systems models for healthy public policy together.